doe300/VC4CL/doc/Images.md

 "The hardware assumes a level is in T-format unless either the width or height for the level is less than one T-format tile.
 In this case use the hardware assumes the level is stored in LT-format."
 (Broadcom specification, page 40)

 ## Raster format
+The texture-types RGBA32R and YUYV422R are in raster format, meaning all pixels in a row are in consecutive memory, followed by the next row and the next and so on.
+This allows for easier access host-side, e.g. pixels are a simple 1D/2D/3D array in memory, no custom order required, allows for memcpy instruction.

 Though not officially supported as texture-format by the VideoCore IV architecture, the general 32-bit TMU read could be used to read raster-images of arbitrary size.
 For this to work, the address would need to be calculated from the image width and height.
 Instead of the general 32-bit TMU read, VPM could be used too (is more complicated to set up and requires the hardware-mutex to be locked, but way faster).

+Another trick to read 4 components with 32-bit each (e.g. for CL_RGBA with CL_FLOAT) would be, to set the image-width to 4x the original width, read 4 pixels and combine into one vector.
+This only works for original image-widths up to 512 pixels (since 4 * 512 = 2048).
+Similar for 2 components with 32-bit each or 4 components with 16-bit each, could imitate an image twice the size, read 2 pixels and rearrange to correct components.
+Interpolations are not supported by this kind of image-access.